Comparison · 8 min read

 ChannelOS vs Play Digital Signage: no hardware, AI-drafted shows

-An honest comparison of ChannelOS and Play Digital Signage: Play is low-cost BYO-hardware signage; ChannelOS pairs a TV in the browser, drafts the whole show with AI, and edits once to air everywhere.
+An honest comparison of ChannelOS and Play Digital Signage, and where ChannelOS works as a Play Digital Signage alternative: Play is low-cost BYO-hardware signage; ChannelOS pairs a TV in the browser, drafts the whole show with AI, and edits once to air everywhere.

 S By The ChannelOS team